Sign In / Sign Out

 - Colleges and Schools

 - Map and Locations

-This certificate program accredited by the Commission on Collegiate Nursing Education is designed for nurses with a master's degree in nursing who seek to become women's health nurse practitioners or for nurse practitioners with a master's degree or DNP who seek additional certification as women's health nurse practitioners.
+This certificate program, accredited by the Commission on Collegiate Nursing Education, is designed for nurses with a master's degree in nursing who seek to become women's health nurse practitioners or for nurse practitioners with a master's degree or DNP who seek additional certification as women's health nurse practitioners.

 This women's health nurse practitioner certificate program is offered in a hybrid iCourse and in-person format that requires students to travel to campus for orientation and then two or three times per semester.
 Women's health care theory and clinical courses include theories, principles and clinical skills in the care of women and their families.
 Courses focus on critical thinking, diagnosis, problem-solving and nursing management of women throughout the maternity cycle and with common gynecological problems.
 Client education, communication and collaboration are emphasized.

 Focused clinical experiences are arranged with appropriate preceptors and administrators.
-Every attempt will be made to arrange this in the student's geographical area.
-In the event that clinical sites are unavailable in that area or if the faculty determine the student needs additional faculty supervision of skills, the student is required to complete the clinical experience in the Phoenix area.
+Every attempt is made to arrange this in the student's geographical area.
+In the event that clinical sites are unavailable in that area or if faculty determine the student needs additional faculty supervision of skills, the student is required to complete the clinical experience in the Phoenix area.
 Rural health and experiences with disadvantaged and multicultural populations are encouraged, and sites are available for these experiences.

 DNP 615 Management of Common Problems in Women's Health (3)

 DNP 616 Advanced Women's Health Practicum II (5)